adamredwoods/wxMonkey/README.md

 3. copy targets/wxmonkey folder to your local monkey/targets folder
 4. copy transcc/builders/wxmonkey.monkey to your local src/transcc/builders/ folder
 5. rebuild src/transcc, and copy to monkey/bin folder (use the C++_STD TOOL)
-6. edit CONFIG.TXT, make sure the paths in CONFIG point to wxWidgets paths for include, mingw (or compiler stdlibs), and wx static libs
+6. edit targets/wxmonkey/template/CONFIG.MONKEY, make sure the paths in CONFIG point to wxWidgets paths for include, mingw (or compiler stdlibs), and wx static libs
 7. compile minimal example

 ..OSX (10.6+)..